Kris Sweet

 Kris Sweet is a professional gridiron football coach who is the offensive line coach for the Toronto Argonauts of the Canadian Football League (CFL).
+He is a three-time Grey Cup champion as an assistant coach after winning with the Calgary Stampeders in 2008 and with the Argonauts in 2022 and 2024.

 College career

 Sweet played college football as a center for the Carson–Newman Eagles and earned his bachelor's degree in physical education in 1996 and his master's degree in education in 1998.

 Coaching career

 College football

 Sweet began his coaching career as an offensive graduate assistant for the Tennessee Tech Golden Eagles in 1997.
 Following stints with the Holy Cross Crusaders in 1998 and the Elon Phoenix in 1999, he joined the Presbyterian Blue Hose in 2000 as the team's tight ends coach and fullbacks coach.
 In 2001, he became the offensive line coach for the Blue Hose and then was named offensive coordinator in 2003.
 He added the titles of recruiting coordinator and academic coordinator in 2003.
 In 2005, Sweet joined the Kentucky State Thorobreds staff as the team's offensive line coach and then moved to the Columbia Lions in 2006 in the same capacity.